 Trinity Hill Local Nature Reserve is approximately two miles from Axminster.
 Take the A35 from Axminster towards Lyme Regis and take the turning right at Raymond’s Hill to Combpyne & Rousdon (where the 40 zone starts) onto Trinity Hill Road – if you reach the Hunters Lodge Pub you’ve gone too far.
 From the Charmouth direction on the A35 take the second turning after the Hunters Lodge Pub.
 The car park is on your left after about 3/4 mile.
 The site has no postal address; nearest postcode is EX13 5SS.

-If you are visiting River Cottage HQ (Park Farm) for a course, then this is just a little further along this road
+If you are visiting River Cottage HQ (Park Farm) for a course or festival, then this is just a little further along this road

-If you are looking for refreshments after your walk the nearest options are the Hunters Lodge Pub back on the A35, Town Mill Bakery at Rousden and Furzeleigh Down Dairy which all have free parking.
+If you are looking for refreshments after your walk the nearest options are the Hunters Lodge Pub back on the A35, Rousden Bakery and The Crafty Tearoom (formerly Furzeleigh Down Dairy) which all have free parking.
 I can recommend all of these places!
 Alternatively head into Lyme Regis or Axminster for other choices.

 The original intention of this blog is to share special places in the area with locals and visitors.
 I think this fits that goal.

 If you use Pinterest follow this link, you can tag photos to your pin boards for the different posts.

 If you don’t want to miss my future posts or competitions I may run, then why not add your email to my newsletter list (see below) and when I write a new post I’ll drop you a link.